Life, and recovery, are multi-leveled dynamics. There

 I can take a little more fear out of the process.

-Through writing about that fear, I could get in touch with what attitudes
+Through writing about that fear, I could get in touch with what

-my attitudes, set me up to have emotional responses.
-When I am not
+perspective, my attitudes, set me up to have emotional responses.

-open to events unfolding in way different than I had planned, then I am
+When I am not open to events unfolding in way different than I had planned,

-setting myself up for feelings.
+then I am setting myself up for feelings.

-When I think that things have to go a certain way for me to be OK, then
+When I think that things have to go a certain way for me to be

-be afraid if things go differently than I want them to go.
+me up to be afraid if things go differently than I want them to go.

 I am responsible for that fear.
 I am creating that fear out of the